 During face-to-face and distance learning periods, students have the opportunity to meet and chat with various authors.
-In addition to these activities, periodicals in the home language and second languages, scientific and tabloid magazines contribute to language development.
+In addition to these activities, periodicals in the mother-tongue and foreign languages, scientific and tabloid magazines contribute to language development.
 There are resource books and periodicals of every discipline at the school library and departments, which are assessed and updated every year.